ctools/ctools/doc/source/users/tutorials/1dc/howto_ts.rst

 For :math:`p=1`, the source significance is the square root of the Test Statistic.

-An excerpt of the :ref:`ctlike` log file is shown below where signifance computation was requested for ``Src001`` and ``Src002``.
+An excerpt of the :ref:`ctlike` log file is shown below where significance computation was requested for ``Src001`` and ``Src002``.
 The computation was done using a stacked analysis.